 Lower the amount you’ll need to live on in retirement!

 You can play around with how much your savings will speed up your retirement by using the “multiply by 25” rule.
-The rule basically states that once you know the amount you need to live off of in retirement (including contributions to an emergency fund for unexpected costs), multiply that by 25.
-You’ll achieve financial independence — the ability to live off your investment dividends — once you’ve hit that number.
+This rule basically states that once you know the amount you need to live off of yearly in retirement (including contributions to an emergency fund for unexpected costs), multiply that by 25.

 This rule of thumb is based on the assumption that your retirement will last 30 years, so if you want to retire at 35, you’ll need to adjust those figures if you plan to live past 65.

-Using the multiply rule, if you want to withdraw $60,000 every year from your retirement fund without touching the principal, then you’ll theoretically need $60,000 x 25, which is $1.5 million.
+Using the Rule of 25, if you want to withdraw $60,000 every year from your retirement fund without touching the principal, then you’ll theoretically need $60,000 x 25, which is $1.5 million in today’s dollars.

 If you start cutting your expenses today, you’ll free up money to invest as well.
 Double win!